ananya/pwa/README.md

 # Template Progressive Web App

-A template you can use to quickly build a progressive web app that works online, offline, in a browser and as a mobile app
+A template you can use to quickly build a progressive web app that works online, offline, in a browser and as a mobile app.

 <div style="box-shadow: 10px 10px 5px grey;">
   <img src="Screenshot.png" width="400" border="3">